cmancone/clearskies/docs/3_models.md

         print('post_save invoked!')

         # data['updated'] exists here and is still a datetime object, because changes made in `to_backend`
-        # are only reflected in the backend - not in `post_save`
+        # are only reflected in the backend - not in `post_save`.
+Also, since our pre_save hook *always*
+        # adds in the 'updated' key, we can count on data['updated'] always existing here, even if it
+        # wasn't originally part of the save data.
         print(data['updated'].year)

         if self.is_changing('name', data):
-            # Since I know that `name` is changing, `self.latest('name', data)` is actually just returning
-            # data['name'].
-So why use it?
-It's just a convenient shorthand to get either the new value
+            # self.latest is just a convenient shorthand to get either the new value
             # (out of the data object) or the old value (out of self.data) depending on whether or not
-            # the value is changing in the save.
+            # the value is changing in the save data.
+This is redundant in this case though,
+            # because we already used is_changing to decide that data['name'] is changing, which
+            # means that the 'name' key exists in data.
+Therefore, self.latest('name', data)
+            # will just return data['name'], since that is the latest value!
             print('Name is changing to ' + self.latest('name', data))

+        # data is just a dictionary, so we use data.get('send_email') as a quick shorthand
+        # to check if send_email both exists in data and has a truthy value.
         if data.get('send_email'):
             print('Sending email to user!')
 ```